 There are two main reasons to take a salary from your limited company:

-Under current rules, ‘office holders’ (ie. people who hold a position at a company but don’t have a contract, or receive regular salary payments) aren’t subject to the National Minimum Wage Regulations unless there‘s a contract of employment in place.
-A very low salary can be paid which means you do not pay NIC.
+Under HMRC’s rules, ‘office holders’ (ie. people who hold a position at a company but don’t have a contract, or receive regular salary payments) aren’t subject to the National Minimum Wage Regulations unless there‘s a contract of employment in place.

 - Reduced maternity benefits.
 Technically, to qualify for maternity benefits, you need to be “employed” and thus be compliant with the National Minimum Wage Regulations

-- You could miss out on part of your annual tax-free allowance if your salary is paid at the NIC Threshold (ensure you understand the impact of the total amount of salary and dividends you take from your company and other sources of income on your available tax-free personal allowance)
+- You could miss out on part of your annual tax-free personal allowance if your salary is paid at the NIC threshold and you have no other sources of income.
+(You should ensure that you understand the impact of the total amount of salary and dividends you take from your company and other sources of income on your available tax-free personal allowance)

-- Reduced cover under permanent health, critical illness, personal accident or similar policies for which benefits are calculated by reference to earnings
+- Reduced cover under permanent health, critical illness, personal accident or similar policies, where payouts are calculated based on your earnings

 - Issues with National Minimum Wage Regulations if you want to have a Contract of Employment